-Elemental impurities, such as arsenic, cadmium, lead, and mercury, and others, may be naturally present in a final dosage form, added intentionally, or present as a result of variables such as environmental contaminants or reactions with primary packaging components.
+Elemental impurities, such as arsenic (As), cadmium (Cd), lead (Pb), and mercury (Hg), may be naturally present in a final dosage form, added intentionally, or present as a result of variables such as environmental contaminants or reactions with primary packaging components.
 As such elements are characteristically detrimental to human health and in some cases drug efficacy, their presence must be determined and quantified.

-As the scope of these chapters expand, new test methods are required to assess previously untested articles.
-Analytical methods developed for such materials need to be verified for their validity prior to use in release lot testing.
+As the scope of these chapters expand, analytical methods developed for such materials need to be verified for their validity prior to use in release lot testing.
 In order to claim that a method is valid for such use, adequate documentation must be provided that demonstrates the successful completion of method validation for each element of interest, therefore demonstrating procedure is suitable for its intended application(s).